ChoiWheatley/my-first-rust/too_many_linked_lists/Readme.md

 In this example, we use `prepend`, `tail` and `head` for interfaces, repectively similar to `push`, `pop`, `get`.

 TODO: right a doc about things I have learned in this chapter

+# ch05_ok_unsafe_doubly_linked_queue

+Behold `unsafe` realm.
+You gonna feel light-headed...

+To avoid undefined behavior which cannot be revealed at compile time, the author introduces **MIRI**, a Middle level Intermediate Representation Interpretator, a powerful tool for unvail UBs throughout runtime!
+It checks borrow rule as *tags*, it pushes and pops tags as reborrow happens.
+There are many kinds of patterns that might introduce error-prone memory manipulation, so author pointed few rules from lots of fuss

+1. When you convert raw pointers from safe ones, NEVER use safe pointers until unsafe pointers have done with use!
+(Borrowed Stack Invalidation)
+2. When casting variables or references to raw pointers, MAKE SURE the mutability rules always follows its parent's one!
+3. Interior mutability is the most obvious thing, which can lead us unwanted mutation from nowhere, for example, `UnsafeCell` uses raw-pointers for its magical interior mutability, without any restriction.
+Be careful when you borrow some variables as mutable, it can be changed at any time!